Russian markets fall as Syria strike dashes hopes on sanctions

 Russia denounced the attack, promised to bolster Syrian air defenses, and sent a warship to the Mediterranean.

-The Russian ruble fell 0.8% against the U.S. dollar, while the main Russian stock market index dropped nearly 2%, despite gains in the price of oil -- the foundation of the Russian economy.
+The Russian ruble fell 1% against the U.S. dollar, while the main Russian stock market index dropped 1.8%, despite gains in the price of oil -- the foundation of the Russian economy.

 "One immediate impact is that it has dashed hopes that relations between Russia, a supporter of the [Syrian] regime, and the U.S. will normalize," said William Jackson, senior emerging markets economist at Capital Economics.